clerk/javascript/.changeset/olive-trainers-heal.md

 "@clerk/nextjs": patch
 ---

-New nextjs middleware option `OrganizationSyncOptions`, which syncs an active organization or personal workspace from a URL to the clerk session.
+Introduces `organizationSyncOptions` option to `clerkMiddleware`, which syncs an active organization or personal workspace from a URL to the Clerk session.